tauri-apps/tauri-docs/docs/guides/distribution/updater.md

 Tauri's bundler will automatically generate and sign update artifacts once the updater is correctly configured and enabled.

-The signature is the content of the generated `.sig` file.
-The signature can be uploaded to GitHub safely or made public if your private key is secure.
+Before building your app, you need to set environment variables for the private key and password:

+- `TAURI_PRIVATE_KEY`: Path or content of your private key
+- `TAURI_KEY_PASSWORD`: Your private key password (optional)

+After that, you can run `tauri build` as usual and Tauri will generate the update bundle and its signature.

 - **macOS**: On macOS, Tauri will create a `.tar.gz` archive from the application bundle inside the `target/release/bundle/macos/` folder: